- Personal development skills can be soft or technical skills.

 What are personal development skills?

 Personal development skills are qualities and abilities that help you grow both personally and professionally.
+In other words, they are skills that help you nurture your personal development.
 Understanding and improving these skills can help you maximize your potential.
 This process is also known as self-development or personal growth.

 - Advance in your career